Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Cons:

-- Smaller company = fewer resources for infrastructure scaling
+- Smaller company = fewer infrastructure resources

 - Speeds can be inconsistent on less-populated servers